latent-variable/Google_Dino_AI/README.md

 3. Start the Godot engine and run the project.godot file.

-4.Select Project->Project Settings->AutoLoad-> Add.
+4. Select Project->Project Settings->AutoLoad-> Add.
 Add the Gobal.gd script from the scipts folder.

 5. Hit play